-Media Filters (sand, glass, zeolite, diatomaceous earth).
+Media Filters (sand, glass bead, recycled glass, zeolite, diatomaceous earth).
 We could write for pages on the pros and cons of the various filter media.
-Needless to say we will recommend the right media to ensure your pool is as low maintenance and energy efficient as possible.
-Sand and diatomaceous earth filters are waning in popularity as they require more frequent back-washing to waste (thus using more water) as well as more regular replacement (Approx. 5 years).
-Recycled glass is gaining in popularity as it requires less back-washing and rinsing and can, in theory, be used for ten years or more.
+Needless to say, we will recommend the right media to ensure your pool is as low maintenance and energy-efficient as possible.
+Zeolite, diatomaceous earth and recycled glass are waning in popularity.
+Glass bead is gaining in popularity as it requires less back-washing and rinsing and can reduce water consumption.

-Cartridge filters – popular in vinyl clad, small pools and spas but are also ideal for situations where water consumption is an issue as they don’t send high pressure water to waste in the process of flushing (back-washing) like a media filter must.
-For example, the Viron (Austral) CL Cartridge Filter is one of the most effective ways of filtering particles and debris from your swimming pool or spa.
-The Viron cartridge filter has the added benefit of requiring minimal maintenance by reducing the need to clean the elements and can save between 7,000 to 12,000 litres of water per year.
+Cartridge filters – popular in small pools and spas, they are ideal for situations where water consumption is an issue as they don’t send high-pressure water to waste in the process of flushing (back-washing) like a media filter must.
+For example, the Pentair Posi-Clear 200 Cartridge Filter is able to filter particles and debris as small as 20 microns, from your swimming pool or spa.
+The Posi-Clear cartridge filter has the added benefit of requiring minimal maintenance by reducing the need to clean the elements and can save thousands of litres of water every year.

 Sanitisation systems and disinfection methods

-Crystal Pools currently specifies Hurlcon and Viron products for automated and semi-automated chemical dosing as well as salt water electrolysis conversion to chlorine.
+Crystal Pools currently specifies Astral/Viron products for automated and semi-automated chemical dosing as well as salt water electrolysis conversion to chlorine.